Arachne/EntityLoader/docs/index.md

     - Arachne\EventDispatcher\DI\EventDispatcherExtension
     - Arachne\EntityLoader\DI\EntityLoaderExtension
 ```

-Alternatively you can use kdyby/events instead of arachne/event-dispatcher.

 Add the `Arachne\EntityLoader\Application\EntityLoaderPresenterTrait` to your BasePresenter.
 It overrides the storeRequest & restoreRequest methods to make them work with object parameters.